mohammadtaherri/mohammadtaherri/README.md

 ### Hi there , I'm Mohammad👋

 - 🔭 i'm a Programmer from Iran
-- 💬 Ask me about Dart, Flutter, Clean Architecture and TDD.
+- 💬 Ask me about Dart, Flutter, Clean Code.